 - Sign up for a short race: If you're new to running, you should find a beginner-friendly race that'll keep you accountable and help you chart your progress.
 Fun runs like The Color Run and 5Ks are perfect ways to get excited about running and having a good time while you're at it.

-- Have a plan: If you've signed up for a 5K, be sure to also find a beginner's 5K plan (like the Couch to 5K app ) that will ease you into running.
+- Have a plan: If you've signed up for a 5K, be sure to also find a beginner's 5K plan (like the our six-week 5K training plan ) that will ease you into running.
 If you just want to be able to run for 30 minutes straight, this eight-week beginner running plan is made for you.

 - Walk it out: If you've never run or it's been awhile, you're going to have to work your way up to a sustained jog.
 So instead of overexerting yourself straining to run a mile, start out with smaller goals, like running nonstop for one to five minutes and then walking a little until you catch your breath.